chucknewmanjr/PerformanceExperiment/More/README.md

 In this version, the [Staging] and [Transaction] tables are partitioned so that each user is in its own partition.
 There are only 10 partitions.
 So the number of users is limited to 10.

 # PerformanceExperiment-V3-Play.sql
 This version doesn't have partitioning.
 But it does have some of the other changes listed above.
+Currently, it has the following:
+- READ_COMMITTED_SNAPSHOT

 # PerformanceExperiment-V4-Partitioning-Play.sql
 This version has partitioning plus some of the other changes listed above.
+Currently, it has the following:
+- READ_COMMITTED_SNAPSHOT
+- OPTIMIZE_FOR_SEQUENTIAL_KEY on the ExecutionLog table.